Seabiscuit (film): Plot

 Howard declares that Pollard will remain Seabiscuit's jockey, and rallies public support for a match race with War Admiral.
 Riddle agrees, on the condition that they race with a rope and bell instead of a starting gate.
 With Seabiscuit at a disadvantage, Smith trains the horse to break fast at the sound of the bell.
 As the race approaches, Pollard severely fractures his leg in a riding accident.
 Informed he may never walk again, let alone ride, he recommends that his friend and skilled jockey George Woolf ride Seabiscuit, advising him on the horse's handling and behavior from his hospital bed.

 The highly anticipated "race of the century" draws a sellout crowd, with 40 million more people listening on the radio.
 Seabiscuit takes an early lead until nearing the far turn; following Pollard's advice, Woolf slows Seabiscuit, allowing War Admiral to match Seabicuit's stride.
 Seabiscuit looks War Admiral in the eye before surging ahead and winning by four lengths, enthralling the nation.
 A few months later, Seabiscuit injures his leg.
 Pollard, still recovering from his own injury, tends to the horse as they both heal.
 When Seabiscuit is fit enough to race again, Howard brings him back to the Santa Anita Handicap; he is reluctant to allow Pollard to ride and risk crippling himself for life.
 At the urging of Woolf and Marcela, Howard relents.

 Pollard, using a self-made leg brace, discovers Woolf is also in the race on a new mount.
-Seabiscuit drops far behind the field; Wolfe slows and pulls alongside Pollard, allowing Seabiscuit a good look at Woolf's mount.
+Seabiscuit drops far behind the field; Woolf slows and pulls alongside Pollard, allowing Seabiscuit a good look at Woolf's mount.
 With Woolf's encouragement, Seabiscuit surges ahead.
 Heading for the finish line several lengths ahead, Pollard's voiceover explains that Seabiscuit was not merely a broken-down horse that three men fixed, but that Seabiscuit fixed them and, in a way, they fixed one another.

+Production

+The film was shot at Santa Anita Park in Arcadia, California, Keeneland Race Course in Lexington, Kentucky and Saratoga Race Course in Saratoga Springs, New York.
+Keeneland doubled for Pimlico Race Course, because Pimlico had dramatically changed physically since Seabiscuit's time.
+Additional filming took place in Hidden Valley, California.
+The film also marks a second collaboration between director Gary Ross and actors Tobey Maguire and William H. Macy, who worked together in Ross's 1998 film Pleasantville, while Maguire and Elizabeth Banks both worked together in Sam Raimi's Spider-Man (2002).